The Mayor's Message

 May 13, 2013

 WALTON CITY COUNCIL MEMBERS

-In closing the City will continue to make collaborative efforts with but not limited to Walton Verona Independent Schools, St. Joseph Academy, Walton Fire Department, Boone County Library, National Guard, Tri-ED, NKADD, Senior Services, Chamber of Commerce, Sheriff s Departments, Planning Commissions, Boone County Public Works, DES, Boone County Fiscal Court, Kenton County Fiscal Court and of course the Commonwealth of Kentucky agencies in Frankfort.
+Communications should continue between the City and other agencies to improve the quality of life in Walton and the surrounding area.
+These agencies should include, but not limited to the Walton-Verona Schools, St. Joseph Academy, Walton Fire Department, Boone County Library, National Guard, Tri-Ed, NKADD, Senior Services, Chamber of Commerce, Sheriff Departments, Planning Commissions, Boone County Public Works, DES, Boone County Fiscal Court and of course the Commonwealth of Kentucky agencies in Frankfort.

 In this meeting you will be presented a cost breakdown for each Department with a technical assistance for your review and comments.
 If you have any questions or need additional information on this budget proposal call or visit Peggy at City Hall.

 Budget caucus meeting Monday, May 27, 2013, City Hall at 7:30 pm